Hidden mechanical fixing with metallic profile on the continuous groove of the piece’s edge

 Projects with horizontal hierarchy.
 Some designs seek to achieve a very marked lineal frame, from spatial volume to the dimension of the construction details.
 The assembly as a design tool in these cases can be a major ally and help to realise this linear concept.

-This DKT2 system comprises a horizontal profile that supports the facing in a continuous way, all based on a groove that runs the whole length of the piece.
-A groove of minimum 1.57" and up to 5.9" deep is required to conceal the length-wise profile that is anchored to the uprights of the sub-structure.
+This DKT2 system comprises of a horizontal profile that supports the facade in a continuous way, all based on a groove that runs the whole length of the piece.
+A groove of minimum 3-4 mm and with a depth of up to 15 mm is required to conceal the length-wise profile that is anchored to the uprights of the sub-structure.

-Thanks to Dekton’s high density (≥2.50 g/cm3), its 0.47”, 0.79" and 1.18" thicknesses allow for very precise grooves that do not affect the mechanical fastenings.
+Thanks to Dekton’s high density (≥2.50 g/cm3), its 12 mm, 20 mm and 30 mm thicknesses allow for very precise grooves that do not affect the mechanical fastenings.
 As an inorganic material, it is has a very low dilation coefficient (6.5 · 10-6 °C-1) which allows for rigorous control of the assembly of small as well as large-format pieces.

-By optimizing the cutting of each board, even very slim pieces can also be used, increasing the linearity of the building by created layers that allow the colors, sparkle and reflections of the hidden metallic profile beneath the pieces to be seen.
+By optimising the cutting of each slab, even very slim pieces can be used, increasing the linearity of the building by creating layers that allow the colours, light and reflections of the hidden metallic profile beneath the pieces to be seen.

 Other construction systems

-If you would like to receive a free sample or tailored advice, please fill in the form.
+If you would like to receive a free sample or customised advice, please fill in the form.